-Mnjor rehabilitation/conversion/renovation - If an emergency sholtar's reliabilitation custs exceed 75 percent of the value of the building before rehabilitation, the building will be maintained as a shelter for homeless individuals and families for a minimum of 10 years after the date the building is first occupied by a homeless individual or family after the completed rehabilitation.
-If the cost to convert a building into an emergency shelter exceeds 75 percent of the value of the building after conversion, the building will be maintained as a shelter for homeless individuals and families for a minimum of 10 years after the date the building is first occupied by a homeless individual or family after the date the building is first occupied by a homeless individual or family after the date the building is first occupied by a homeless individual or family after the conversion.
+Mnjor rehabilitation/conversion/renovation - If an emergency shalter's reliabilitation costs exceed 75 percent of the value of the building before rehabilitation, the building will be maintained as a shelter for homeless individuals and families for a minimum of 10 years after the date the building is first occupied by a homeless individual or family after the completed rehabilitation.
+If the cost to convert a building will be maintained as a shelter for homeless individuals and family after the completed rehabilitation.
+If the cost to convert a building will be maintained as a shelter for homeless individuals for a minimum of 10 years after the building is first occupied by a homeless individual or family after the date the building is first occupied by a homeless individual or family after the date the building is first occupied by a homeless individual or family after the completed conversion.
 In all other cases where ESO funds are used for removation, the building will be maintained as a shelter for homeless individuals for a minimum of 3 years after the date the building is first occupied by a homeless individual or family after the completed conversion.
-In all other cases where ESO funds are used for removation, the building will be maintained as a shelter for homeless individuals and families for a minimum of 3 years after the date the building is first occupied by a homeless individual or family after the completed removation.

-Essential Services and Operating Costs - If ESG funds are used for shelter operations or essential services related to street outreach or emergency shelter, the subrecipient will provide services or shelter to homeless individuals and families for the period during which the ESG assistance is provided, without regard to a particular site or structure, so long the applicant serves the same type of persons (e.g., families with children, unaccompanied youth, veterans, disabled individuals, or vietnus of domestic violence) or persons in the same geographic area.
+Essential Services and Operating Costs - If ESG funds are used for shelter operations or essential services related to street outreach or emergency shelter, the subrecipient will provide services or shelter to homeless individuals and families for the period during which the ESG assistance is provided, without regard to a particular site or structure, so long the applicant serves the same type of persons (e.g., families with children, unaccompanied youth, veterans, disabled individuals, or vieilms of domestic violence) or persons in the same geographic area.

-Renovation - Any renovation carried out with ESG assistance shall be sufficient to ensure that the building involved is safe and sanitary.
+Renovation - Any repovation carried out with ESG assistance shall be sufficient to cosure that the building involved is safe and sonitary.

-Supportive Services - The subrecipient will assist homeless individuals in obtaining permanent housing, appropriate supportive services (including modical and mental health (reatment, counseling, supervision, and other services essential for achieving independent living), and other Federal State, local, and private assistance available for such individuals.
+Supportive Services - The subrecipient will assist homeless individuals in obtaining permanent housing, appropriate supportive services (including medical and mental health (reatment, counseling, supervision, and other services essential for achieving independent living), and other Federal State, local, and private assistance available for such individuals.

-Homeless Persons Involvement - To the maximum extent practicable, the subrecipicat will involve, through employment, volunteer services, or otherwise, homeless individuals and families in constructing, renovating, maintaining, and operating facilities assisted under ESG.
+Homeless Persons Involvement - To the maximum extent practicable, the subrecipient will involve, through amployment, volunteer services, or otherwise, homeless individuals and families in constructing, renovating, maintaining, and operating facilities assisted under ESG.
 In providing services assisted under the ESG program, and in providing services for occupants of facilities assisted ESG.

-$\label{eq:consolidated Plan = All activities the subrecipient undertakes with assistance under ESG are consistent with the State's current HUD-approved consolidated plan.$

-Jamerit Ø Signature of Authorized Official
+$\label{eq:consolidated Plan = All activities the subrecipient undertakes with assistance under ESG are consistent with the State's current HUD-approved consolidated plan.$ ameral Signature of Authorized Official

-Executive Director, IHDA Title Roaslog Opportunities for Persons With ALDS Certifications
+Executive Director, IHDA Title Reasing Opportunities for Persons With ALDS Certifications

-The State HOPWA grantee certilities that:
+The State HOPWA grantee certifies that:

-Activities -- Activities funded under the program will meet orgent needs that are not being met by available public and private sources.
+Activities -- Activities funded under the program will meet organt needs that are not being met by available public and private sources.

-Building - Any building or structure assisted under the program shall be operated for the purpose specified in the consolidated plan:
+Building -- Any building or structure assisted under the program shall be operated for the purpose specified in the consolidated plan:

-- For a period of not less than 10 years, in the case of any building or structure purchased, leased, rehabilitated, renovated, or converted with HOPWA assistance. - For a period of not less than 3 years, in the case of assistance involving non-substantial rehabilitation or repair of a building or structure.
+- For a period of not less than 10 years, in the case of any building or structure purchased, leased, rehabilitated, reported, or converted with HOPWA assistance. - For a period of not less than 3 years, in the case of assistance involving non-substantial rehabilitation or repair of a building or structure.

-July 2, 2018 Date Signature of Authorized Otheral
+Signature of Authorized Official July 2, 2018 Date